Medications That Can Influence Your Dog or Cat’s Thyroid Test Results

 Certain antibiotics, those containing trimethoprim and a sulfa (e.g. SMZ/TMP, Tribrissen®, Bactrim®, potentiated sulfonamides, Proloprim/Trimpex®, etc.) can also cause low thyroid gland test reading.
 Levels should gradually return to normal when any of those medications are discontinues.
 When that cannot be done, there are complex tests that can often identify these medications as the source of low thyroid test readings. (read here)

-Medicines Given For Arthritis (NSAIDs)
+Medicines Given To Dogs To Help With Arthritis (NSAIDs)

-Older dogs are commonly given NSAID medications long term to deal with the pain and lameness of their arthritis. (read here) Those drugs include everything from aspirin (never recommended) to the newer veterinary-approved products.
+Older dogs are commonly given NSAID medications (Such as Rimadyl® or its generic equivalents) long term to deal with the pain and lameness of their arthritis. (read here) Those drugs include everything from aspirin (never recommended for pets) to the newer veterinary-approved products.
 Some studies found that NSAIDs can lower the level of thyroid hormones.
-That could incorrectly indicate that a dog had a thyroid gland issue.
-The results of research on that has been mixed. (read here)
+That could incorrectly indicate that your dog had a thyroid gland issue.
+The results of research on that has been mixed. (read hereSo if your dog is taking any of those medications regularly and its thyroid function tests indicate it is low-thyroid, it might be wise to repeat its T-4 test when your dog has been off of NSAIDs for a month or so.

 Behavior Modifying Drugs